Get to know Ho Chi Minh City, or Saigon as it is still known to its millions of inhabitants, one of South-East Asia’s most frenetic cities.

 You’ll find street vendors everywhere in Saigon.
 One of the best grab-and-go options is Bánh mì, a fresh baguette usually filled with pork or chicken, with chilli, pâté, cucumber, thin strips of pickled carrots, white radish, fresh coriander and a sprig of spring onion.
 Delicious!

 Since its introduction by French colonists in the 19th century, coffee has become an everyday staple for Vietnamese.
 In particular iced coffee (‘Ca phe sua da’) – which some liken to melted coffee flavoured ice-cream.

 Vietnam’s unofficial national dish can be eaten for breakfast, lunch or dinner.
 Popular places to try it include Pho 2000 (near Ben Thành Market), Pho 24 (spotted in several locations around the city), Pho Le and Pho Hoa.
 Or just stop by a street vendor!

 Try Hoa Túc in District 1, a modern Vietnamese restaurant in a beautiful Art Nouveau setting – they also do cooking classes; Cuc Gach Quán, a delightful family restaurant in a restored French colonial villa (the Jolie-Pitts have dined here); and the hip riverside restaurant/bar The Deck has a great courtyard, daybeds and a top cocktail and wine list – worth the 20-minute drive for a change of scenery.

 District 1 is the place to be, home to sites such as Reunification Palace, Central Post Office, Ben Thành Market and the Jade Emperor Pagoda.

-This relatively new hotel (opened in 2014) is just a 10-minute walk from the Opera House and even less to Vincom Shopping Center.
+This hotel is just a 10-minute walk from the Opera House and even less to Vincom Shopping Center.

 It has a funky Japanese-meets-Vietnamese design; each room is vibrantly styled and spacious.